Temples of Goa

 Most of the temples that we saw had something similar.
 They all looked like an amalgamation of three religions.
 They reflected Hindu, Christian and Muslim styles of construction.
 The overall architectural outlook was Christian; long lamp towers resembling minars welcomed us when we entered the temples and oh yes, they were temples after all.

-We happened to visit a few of them; I’ll speak about only two.
+We happened to visit a few of temples of Goa; I’ll speak about only two.

 The temples of Shantadurga and Shree Mangesh, two of the most revered patron deities of the Hindu Goud Saraswat Brahmin community are located in Kavlem and Mangeshi respectively in the Ponda district of North Goa.
 Both have many similarities.